A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: The robust multiclass TPMSVM-type model

-\end{linenomath} Similarly it can be argued for the minimization problem in the first set of constraints.
-By applying the Cauchy-Schwarz inequality in $\mathcal{H}$ and the structure of the uncertainty set \eqref{uncertainty_set_feature_space}, it holds that: \begin{linenomath}
+\end{linenomath} The same argument holds for the minimization problem in the first set of constraints.
+By applying the Cauchy-Schwarz inequality in $\mathcal{H}$ and the structure of the uncertainty set \eqref{uncertainty_set_feature_space}, we obtain: